fossology/fossology/README.md

 - **FOSSOLOGY_DB_USER:** User to be used for PostgreSQL connection.
 Defaults to `fossy`.
 - **FOSSOLOGY_DB_PASSWORD:** Password to be used for PostgreSQL connection.
 Defaults to `fossy`.

+You can change them if you want to use a different database server or credentials.

 ## Vagrant

 FOSSology comes with a VagrantFile that can be used to create an isolated environment for FOSSology and its dependencies.